 - Cheung, Gordon C. K. (2015).
 ‘Er ci dazhan qian taigu yanghang zai zhongguo de duice gonglue’ (The Strategy and Policy of John Swire Co. in China before 1945).
 In Weiji guantou jiazu qiye de yingdui zhi dao (Facing the Crisis: Ways and Resolution of Family Businesses).
 Ed. by Zheng, Victor and & Chow, M. K. Hong Kong: Chung Hwa Books Co.
 173-191.

 - Cheung, Gordon C. K. (2013).
 'Jiazu qiye yu funu: Guoji zhengzhi jingji xue de shiye' (Family Business and Women: New Perspective from International Political Economy)'.
 In Caide zhijian: Huaren jiazou qiye yu funu (Between Leadership and Ethics: Chinese Family Business and Women).
-Leung, Christopher & Zheng, Victor.
+Ed. by Leung, Christopher and & Zheng, Victor.
 Hong Kong: Chung Hwa Books Co.
 234-247.

 - Cheung, Gordon C.K.
 (2011).
 'The Significance of the Overseas Chinese in East Asia.'.
 In Routledge Handbook of Asian Regionalism.
 Beeson, Mark, Stubbs, Richard & eds.
 London: Routledge.

 - Cheung, Gordon C.K.
 (2008).
 'Contested International Relations Theory and China’s Constructing Regional Entitlement'.
 In China and the New International Order.
 Wang Gungwu & Zheng Yongnian London: Routledge.
 187-202.